GeorgeLychock/georgelychock-career/README.md

     *   *Capture furture release reqs here*
     *   Address responsibility issues with tablet viewports
     *   Add a "About Hero Image" modal or link to page ref
+    *   Add a timeline graphic to the Work History page